SaiSindhuja197/miyagi/docs/labs/02-build-your-own-copilot/Lab2-A(AKS).md

 ### Task 5: Deploy AKS Pods

+In this task, you will deploy the Miyagi UI and Recommendation services to Azure Kubernetes Service (AKS) pods.
+This involves modifying the Kubernetes manifest files to include the Azure Container Registry (ACR) name, applying the configurations, and verifying the deployment of the pods.

 1. Navigate to **miyagi/deploy/infrastructure/kubernetes/manifests/50-miyagi**.
 Open the **miyagi-recommendation.yaml** file and replace the &lt;ACR-NAME&gt; with **<inject key="acrUsername" enableCopy="true"/>** Azure container registry name and save the file by **Ctrl + S**.

    ![](./Media/miyagi-image47.png)